appseconnect/docs/_posts/Integration/SAGE300-Magento2/2020-05-22-ic-product-add.md

 In this case, the Workflow for Adding Products/Items, is used for adding simple product from SAGE 300 to Magento2.
 Here, a workflow is created where all the Simple Products are fetched form SAGE 300 and are posted to Magento2.

+### Prerequisites:

+- You need to [Choose your Workflow](/workflow/steps-to-choose-your-workflow/) or you can [create/design a new workflow](/workflow/steps-to-create-your-first-workflow/) as per your need.
-As a prerequisite, you need to have the products created in SAGE 300.
-[Click here](/connectors/adding-product-in-sage/) to know about the steps to create products in SAGE 300.
+- You need to have the products created in SAGE 300.
+[Click](/connectors/adding-product-in-sage/) to know about the steps to create products in SAGE 300.

 ## Lookup Mapping: